kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

 a lot.

 Buying a new gaming laptop is something that I thought about, but I think that I'll wait to do it.
+A gaming computer that can play the games I want to play doesn't look too expensive, but I really have to wait to spend that kind of money right now.

 ...